The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 • Since affiliation letters are not confidential, you will upload the letter yourself into the online application system.
 Affiliation letters written in a foreign language must be translated into English and both the original letters and the English-language translations must be uploaded into the application.
 An ‘official’ translation of the letter is not required.

 • Instructions on uploading letters of affiliation are available in the Fulbright online application system.
-IIE will not accept any affiliation letters via email or fax.
+IIE will not accept any affiliation letters via email, fax, or mail.

 Adhere to the proper format: